-5 credits CSCI 111, or CSCI 142, or CSCI 116, or CSCI 212.
+5 credits CSCI 121, or CSCI 142, or CSCI 212.

 Students learn to design, develop and maintain mobile based applications geared towards devices such as the Android, iOS iPhone, and Blackberry.

 C SCI 241 - Web Application Development with Ruby on Rails